trustedshops/trustedshops-android-sdk/README.md

 ```
 setTsId
 ```
-This is your app's TS-ID which will be provided by Trusted Shops.
-In order to get your TS-ID authorized please see the "Authorization" section below.
+This is your app's TS-ID which will be provided by Trusted Shops. <br>In order to get your TS-ID authorized please see the "Authorization" section below.

 #### Optional Parameters ####
 ```